AjhonGarduque/Student-Management-System/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I was kinda just trying to upgrade the student calculator by adding a system in it but I realized that it wasn't just a calculator anymore..
+I was kinda just trying to upgrade the student grade calculator by adding a system in it but I realized that it wasn't just a calculator anymore..